LanternCode/Uber-Rapsy/readme.md

 Source: Default localhost credentials or hosting provider

-5. Import the uberrapsy.sql export into your phpMyAdmin
+5. Import the lanternc_uberrapsy.sql export into phpMyAdmin

 6. For admin privileges, set your account's role to 'reviewer' in the database